JUNZHU-SEIS/Match_Locate_Py/readme.md

 This is a PyTorch version GPU-Match&Locate modified from [GPU-Match&Locate1.0](https://github.com/MinLiu19/GPU-MatchLocate1.0).\
 Features of this version:
 1. Not only the detection results but also the configurations of your every experiment are logged
-2. Automatically checking operational stations for each candidate-template pair.
+2. Automatically checking operational stations for each `candidate`-`template` pair.
 This is useful for temporary seismic network in which some stations might be unused for a period.
 3. Allowing you to continue your last experiment terminated by accidental error (e.g., memory limit).
 You do NOT need to run the whole program from scratch.
 0. Using 1-D convolutional layer rather than CUDA-kernel to calculate cross-correlation

 To run this program, two kinds of data are required.
-1. Continuous waveform data (we often call it as candidate) preprocessed by [LOC-FLOW](https://github.com/Dal-mzhang/LOC-FLOW/blob/main/Data/waveform_download_mseed.py)
+1. Continuous waveform data (we often call it as `candidate`) preprocessed by [LOC-FLOW](https://github.com/Dal-mzhang/LOC-FLOW/blob/main/Data/waveform_download_mseed.py)
 2. Catlog of relocated earthquakes by [GrowClust](https://github.com/dttrugman/GrowClust/blob/master/EXAMPLE/OUT/out.growclust_cat)

 Some [`default configugrations`](./config.yml) of this program are set by [`create_config.py`](./create_config.py).
 Becauset of too many configurations, an easier way to set/change configurations is as follows: